This post may contain affiliate links.

 You’ll see that this Matilda Chocolate Cake recipe calls for two 9” round cake pans.
 However, there are a couple other options, too, in case you don’t have the 9” round pans:

-- Three 8x8” round cake pans (will take several minutes less)
+- Three 8×8” round cake pans (baking time will be several minutes less)

 How do you store the chocolate cake?